phnx-im/docs/src/spec/delivery_service.md

 ## Message delivery

 In a variety of endpoints, the DS will send messages on to the local QS to enqueue in a local client's queue or to forward to a federated QS.
+For the message format see [here](glossary.md#fan-out-message).

-In these cases, if the QS returns to the DS the information that a queue doesn't exist, the DS will assume that the queue was deleted and propose the removal of the corresponding group member as specified [here](delivery_service.md#ds-induced-removals).
+In these cases, where the QS returns to the DS the information that a queue doesn't exist, the DS will assume that the queue was deleted and propose the removal of the corresponding group member as specified [here](delivery_service.md#ds-induced-removals).

+## Activity time

+Whenever a client sends a commit as part of a query to an endpoint, the DS updates the *activity time* and *activity epoch* of the sender.

 ## Client endpoints